lamng3/usaco-guide/c++/books/dp_computing_contest/README.md

 Typicall there are 2 types of problem:
 - P1: How many X such that 0 <= X <= R satisfies `f(X)`.
 - P2: How many X such that L <= X <= R satisfies `f(X)`.
 But solving P1 only suffices to solve P2.

+Use `const string& num` to avoid repeated string copies.
+- Doing so allows [2376.
+Count Special Integers](https://leetcode.com/problems/count-special-integers/description/) to AC.

 ### Resources
 - [Introduction to Digit Dynamic Programming](https://www.youtube.com/watch?v=heUFId6Qd1A)